Kontiki-Games/swift_look_at_doc/doc_proj/docs/index.md

 ![20_final_anim_bp](img/20_final_anim_bp.jpg)

-* It is the final effect.
+* This is the final result.

 ![20_final_vp.jpg](img/20_final_vp.jpg)

 * What does the property *Approximate Clamp* mean?

-    This property only work when we *Use Look Up Axis* and not to lock it.
-In this mode, clamping the rotation accurately will perform a lot of calculation, so we provide Approximate Clamp option which can achieve considerable accurate in most cases.
+    This property only work when we use the *Look Up Axis* and not to lock it.
+In this mode, clamping the rotation accurately will perform a lot of calculation, so we provide *Approximate Clamp* option which can achieve considerable accurate in most cases and recommend you use it.

 The End